-A third provision authorizes cities that are purchasing real property, personal property not affixed to real property, or services (with the exception of certain telecommunications services) to enter into a contract with either: (1) the lowest bidder; or (2) a bidder whose principal place of business is in the city and whose bid is within five percent of the lowest bid price, if the governing body determines that the local bidder offers the city the best combination of contract price and additional economic development opportunities, including the employment of residents of the local government and increased tax revenues.169 This is now limited to contracts for construction services for less than \$100,000.170
+principal place of business is in the city and whose bid is within five percent of the lowest bid price, if the governing body determines that the local bidder offers the city the best combination of contract price and additional economic development opportunities, including the employment of residents of the local government and increased tax revenues.169 This is now limited to contracts for construction services for less than \$100,000.170

-Finally, cities must give a preference to local businesses if there are out-of-state bidders that have bid on the contract and the out-of-state bidder is located in a state that discriminates against out-of-state bidders in its bid awards in favor of local bidders.171 For example, some states have laws that require an out-of-state bidder to underbid an in-state bidder by a certain minimum amount.
+Finally, cities must give a preference to local businesses if there are out-of-state bidders that have bid on the contract and the out-of-state bidder or manufacturer is located in a state that discriminates against out of-state bidders in its bid awards in favor of local bidders.171 For example, some states have laws that require an out-of-state bidder to underbid an in-state bidder by a certain minimum amount.
 In response to such requirements by other states, the Texas Legislature included a provision in Chapter 2252 of the Government Code.
 That chapter requires that Texas cities determine if a Texas bidder would be required to underbid the non-Texas bidder for a comparable contract in the non-Texas bidder's own state.172 If such a preference is provided in that state, the non-Texas bidder is then required to underbid the lowest responsible Texas bidder by at least that amount.
-Thus, if a Texas city receives a bid from a non-Texas bidder, Chapter 2252 will give the lowest responsible Texas bidder is from a state where in-state bidders are not given preference over Texas bidder is from a state where in-state bidders are not given preference over Texas bidder.
+Thus, if a Texas city receives a bid from a non-Texas bidder, Chapter 2252 will give the lowest responsible Texas bidder the same advantage as the non-Texas bidder would have in its home state.
+If the non-Texas bidder is from a state where in-state bidders are not given preference over Texas bidders, then Chapter 2252 will not give the Texas bidder any advantage over the non-Texas bidder.

 There are several important points to note with regard to the requirements of Chapter 2252 of the Government Code.
-First, a bidder's home state is determined by the location of its principal place of business.
-A contractor whose ultimate parent company or majority owner has its principal place of business in Texas would be considered a Texas bidder.173 Second, information on the relevant bidding laws of other states is compiled by the Comptroller's Office.
+First, a bidder's home state is determined by the location of its principal place of business or manufacturing.
+A contractor whose ultimate parent company or majority owner has its principal place of business in Texas would be considered a Texas bidder.173 Second, information on the relevant bidding laws of other states is compiled by the comptroller's office.
 In ascertaining the relevant bidding laws of a particular state for purposes of meeting the requirements of Chapter 2252, a city must use the information provided by the Comptroller's Office.174 Finally, Chapter 2252 does not apply to a contract involving federal funds.175